Tubbz-alt/ChessTest/README.md

 Chess game developed in **C#**

-Chess game with *Online Mode* or against the computer.
+With *Online Mode* or against the computer.

 ![Settings Window](/screenshot.jpg)

 ## Licence